-For more information, refer to "Endianness Conversion" on page 67.
+See also: "Endianness Conversion" on page 73 for more information.

 Image line build-up

 This operation builds concatenates the components data of all pixels of an image line:

 - 8-bit pixel components are aligned to byte boundaries - 16-bit pixel components (possibly expanded by unpacking or lookup table processing) are aligned to word (2-byte) boundaries, the 2 bytes are stored according to the little-endian convention.